Skip to main content

 In men, LH travels through the bloodstream to the Leydig cells in the testes, signaling them to produce testosterone.
 FSH, meanwhile, acts on the Sertoli cells within the testes to support sperm production.

-As testosterone levels rise, this hormone travels back to the brain and acts on both the hypothalamus and the pituitary to suppress the release of GnRH and LH, thus completing the and keeping the system in balance.
+As testosterone levels rise, this hormone travels back to the brain and acts on both the hypothalamus and the pituitary to suppress the release of GnRH and LH, thus completing the negative feedback loop and keeping the system in balance.
 In women, the process is more complex, involving a cyclical interplay of positive and negative feedback.

 FSH stimulates the growth of ovarian follicles, which begin to produce estrogen.
 For most of the cycle, this rising estrogen provides negative feedback to the pituitary, keeping gonadotropin levels in check.
 However, once estrogen reaches a certain high threshold for a sustained period, it flips the switch to a positive feedback loop.